BitCurator/bitcurator-access-redaction/libredact/GUI/README.md

 # Creating / updating the main window

 A full QtCreator project is located in UI/bca-redtools-gui.
-The only relevant file in this project is "redactwindow.ui", which is included here for convenient reference.
-Do not modify redactwindow.ui by hand!
-It should only be modified using QtCreator / Qt5.
+The only relevant file in that project is "redactwindow.ui", which is included here (in the "attic" directory) for convenient reference.
+Do not modify redactwindow.ui or RedactWindow.py by hand!
+The original UI file should only be modified using QtCreator / Qt5, and converted using pyuic5 (per the instructions below.

 # Generating RedactWindow.py